GerrardE/churchify-app-backend/README.md

 ###
 - Users can be able to hit an api endpoint and register <br>
 - Users can be able to hit an api endpoint and login <br>
+- Users can be able to hit an api endpoint and retrieve dashboard statistics <br>
+- Users can be able to hit an api endpoint and retrieve downloads <br>
+- Users with permissions can be able to hit an api endpoint and submit reports <br>
+- Users with permissions can be able to hit an api endpoint and generate reports <br>
+- Users with permissions can be able to hit an api endpoint and create a user <br>
+- Users with permissions can be able to hit an api endpoint and CRUD users <br>
+- Users with permissions can be able to hit an api endpoint and CRUD roles <br>
+- Users with permissions can be able to hit an api endpoint and CRUD permissions <br>
+- Users with permissions can be able to hit an api endpoint and CRUD zones <br>
+- Users with permissions can be able to hit an api endpoint and CRUD branches <br>
+- Users with permissions can be able to hit an api endpoint and CRUD preachers <br>
+- Users with permissions can be able to hit an api endpoint and CRUD fellowships <br>
+- Users with permissions can be able to hit an api endpoint and CRUD events <br>
+- Users with permissions can be able to hit an api endpoint and CRUD categories <br>
+- Users with permissions can be able to hit an api endpoint and CRUD downloads <br>

 ## Installation
 1. Clone this repository below: